Meet your WA committee and visit their website here.

 Convenor and National Co-Patron

-Victoria Laurie is a senior journalist and feature writer with The Australian, in the Perth bureau.
+Victoria Laurie is a freelance journalist and feature writer, and former senior reporter with The Australian in the Perth bureau.

 She has worked in TV, on radio and for magazines including The Bulletin, HQ, Australian Geographic, and The Weekend Australian magazine.